Back to Stories

 Exhaustion is information, not failure

 The tiredness shows up in odd ways.
 Snapping at small things.
 Crying in the car.
 Not wanting to come home.
 None of that means you don't love them.
-It means something in you is asking to be looked at, too.
+It means something in you is asking to be looked at too.

-You're a person, not a resource
+You are a person, not a resource

 Sol is here when you need it.
 No pressure.